 Scholarships are available as either a 1+3 award (a one year MSc plus three years funding for a PhD) or for those able to provide evidence of having undertaking postgraduate research methods training at an ESRC recognised institution or equivalent, +3 funding (three years funding for a PhD only).
 Further details will follow shortly.
 PhD students receive three years of funded study plus one additional unfunded year to write up their thesis (four years in total).
 Part time study is available for some programmes, please see the prospectus for details.

 Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study.

-UK students may apply for a full award for the scholarships of their choice.
-International students who are awarded scholarships must be present in Bristol during the funded period of their study.
+Scholarships are available to UK, EU and International students.
+EU and International students who are awarded scholarships must be present in Bristol during the funded period of their study.

-Students applying for ESRC funded scholarships are encouraged to speak to their chosen school prior to application in order to discuss their research ideas with a suitable supervisor.
+Students applying for ESRC funded scholarships must speak to their chosen school prior to application in order to discuss their research ideas with a suitable supervisor.
 Students are also encouraged to look at ways of incorporating collaboration with external partners into their research proposal.
 Collaboration does not always have to be a financial arrangement and could take the form of a placement, voluntary work, data sharing or other payment in kind opportunities.

 Cross-Council Remit Studentships

-The Sasakawa Japanese Studies Postgraduate Studentship Programme - Now closed for 17/18
+The Sasakawa Japanese Studies Postgraduate Studentship

 The Sasakawa Studentship is offered to nurture the successor generation of UK specialists and experts on Japanese Studies in the Faculty of Social Sciences and Law.